-Figure 4-36 Settings → Global Navigation Satellite System
+Figure 4-38 Settings $\rightarrow$ Global Navigation Satellite System

-Section Value

-Global Navigation Sa tellite System

-Enable GNSS nable GNSSSelect Disable or Enable.
-(Enable is the default setting) If Disable is selected, the system will a reboot when ENABLED.
-(Refer to Figure 4-37)

-Synchronize Time Synchronize Time

-Synchronize Time Synchronize time is only used when the terminal's system time is incorrect, GNSS is disabled, and the GNSS cannot be enabled for security purposes or operational reasons.
-(Note: When performing a software upgrade, and it fails, you may want to synchronize your time to the terminal.)
+Section Value Global Navigation Satellite System Enable GNSS Select Disable or Enable . ( Enable is the default setting) When the setting is changed, the system requires a reboot (refer to Figure 4-37).
+Select Constellations Select up to three GNSS satellite constellations to receive positioning and timing data from.
+GPS is the default.
+When multiple constellations are chosen, the terminal uses the system with the best signal for position data.
+Note: When BeiDou and GLONASS are both selected, no other constellations can be selected.
+Synchronize Time Synchronize Time Synchronize time is only used when the terminal's system time is incorrect, GNSS is disabled, and the GNSS cannot be enabled for security purposes or operational reasons.
+(Note: When performing a software upgrade and a failure occurs, synchronizing the terminal's time will often solve the problem.)

-Table 4-13 Settings \rightarrow Global Navigation Satellite System
+Table 4-14 Settings $\rightarrow$ Global Navigation Satellite System